-Figure 7.
-Image classifications on test data

-Classifications: Incorrect image classifications are shown on the red label, whereas accurate image classifications are shown on the green label.
-As shown in Figure 7, the outcomes of 32 images are expected to exhibit a report in a green label, in other words, a total of 32 images collected from training data, were classified correctly, because the level of accuracy is relatively high with an accuracy of 99.33%.

-Comparison of Accuracy With Related Research
+Comparison of Accuracy with Related Research

 The suggested approach in this research is the DenseNet121 + FC 1 Layer design.
 To evaluate the research innovation, the accuracy of this proposed method is compared to that of earlier studies.
 Figure 8 illustrates a comparison of precision with relevant research.

-Figure 8.
-Comparison of accuracy with related research